tollgen/eslint-config-rapid7/README.md

 This package provides Rapid7's .eslintrc as an extensible shared config.

-The master branch coincides to the 1.x.x and beyond versions, which are compatible with ESLint 2.x.x.
-If you are still using ESLint 1.x.x, use the 0.x.x versions (latest version is 0.0.15).

 ## Usage

 We export five ESLint configurations for your usage.